Luxembourg Specialties you should know

 We have seen for ourselves that Luxembourg has culinary specialties.
 A crime novel I read recently reminds me of this.
 Tom Hillenbrand's investigator is star chef Xavier Kieffer.
 He lives in Luxembourg.
 So it's no wonder that culinary delights play a role in these thrillers.
 I devoured his thriller Bitter Schokolade.
 Not only does he present the capital's gastronomic scene and the upper and lower towns in detail.
 He also describes dishes that the star chef and others serve in their restaurants.

-I also used Hillenbrand's crime thriller to learn more about the country's specialties.
-The crime thriller is a culinary treasure trove.
-His protagonist Xavier Kieffer is a star chef.
-On his return from Paris, he decides to serve local specialties to the guests in his Luxembourg restaurant.
-You can hardly find a better teacher.
-Every instance he prepares his menu for the next day is an exciting part in the novel.
-I end up collecting his menu suggestions on a notepad, that I put next to my reading chair.
+I also used Hillenbrand's crime novel to learn more about the country's specialties.
+The crime thriller is a treasure trove for this.
+After his return from Paris, his protagonist Xavier Kieffer decided to serve the guests of his restaurant specialties from Luxembourg.
+There is therefore hardly a better teacher.
+It's always exciting when he prepares his menu for the next day.
+So I end up collecting his menu suggestions on a notepad that's next to my reading chair.

 Crescent